 Whether you are looking for practice guidance, a continuing education course or information on how to renew your licence, the new RECBC website will be your go-to resource.

 Get ready — the site launches soon and we’re looking forward to hearing from you about the new look and feel.
-You can send your comments to [email protected] — will open in a new tab.
+You can send your comments to [email protected].

 In just two months since its introduction, more than 7,000 real estate professionals have already registered for RECBC’s Anti-Money Laundering in Real Estate course.
 The introductory price of $25 is available for just one month more, so act fast to reserve your spot.
 After March 31, the price of the course increases to $50.